maximedelaunay/nextcloudffmpeg/Readme.md

-Nextcloud with FFMPEG (for video converter)
+Last Nextcloud version with FFMPEG (for video converter)